If there is a build up of wax in your ear(s) please read the following self-help guide as you may not need an appointment.

 In most cases, after 14 days, the wax will have softened sufficiently to encourage the wax to come out without further intervention.
 However, if you feel your hearing is still impaired, please make an appointment with the practice nurse for further advice and management.

-Alternatively, there are now over-the-counter kits available from pharmacies.
+Alternatively there are now available kits over-the-counter from pharmacies.
 These contain a wax softener which you use for 3-4 days and a small bulb syringe to enable you to remove the wax from your ear canals yourself.
-One such kit is called Otex Express Combi Pack (costs approx £7.95).
-We do not advise you use this type of preparation to soften wax before having your ears syringed as longer term use can cause irritation and soreness to your ears.
+One such kit is called Otex Express Combi Pack .
+We do not advise you to use this type of preparation to soften wax before having your ears syringed as longer term use can cause irritation and soreness to your ears.

-Ear Syringing – is only usually considered if the above recommendations have proved to be unsuccessful.
-Ear wax needs to be softened as above for 5-7 days before attempting to syringe.
+Ear wax needs to be softened for a minimum of 7 days before attempting to syringe.
 Although the risks are low and our nurses are specially trained to perform this procedure, there is still a small chance (thought to be around 1 in 1000) of complications occurring – such as a perforated ear drum, middle ear infection, external canal infection or causing ringing in the ear (tinnitus).

 If your ears are regularly becoming blocked with wax, after clearing the blockage we will usually suggest you use olive oil drops as above around once per week to keep the wax soft and encourage the natural process of wax expulsion.